 Order is not guaranteed under retries.
 Design handlers to be self-contained: react to the state in

-data, don’t assume the previous event already landed.Test-fire a delivery
+data, don’t assume the previous event already landed.Ordering

 Once a subscription exists, send yourself a real signed delivery:Fire a test event